More information

 Summary of project results

-A requirement identified was need for a holistic identification and protection procedure being gradually introduced into Greece, as in other EU Member States.
-This required knowledge and capacity building in Greek competent authorities so as to reach a more comprehensive approach regarding the basic needs and rights of UAMs within the national asylum and migration management system.
+Since 2015 when mass migration flows started in Greece, a requirement identified and gradually introduced into Greece, as in other EU Member States, was the need for a holistic identification and protection procedure for vulnerable migrants.
+This required knowledge and capacity building in Greek competent authorities so as to reach a more comprehensive approach regarding the basic needs and rights of Unaccompanied Minors (UAMs) within the national asylum and migration management system.
 In this regard, the development of a concrete and early identification system of UAMs to separate children and youngsters based on the input provided by the first line practitioners, who come into contact with migrants and refugees (Hellenic Police officers), is very important.

-The project managed to bring together police officers from different geographical areas and border segments who shared information and experiences on fundamental rights and practices towards vulnerable groups, in an effort to better manage sensitive categories of people, in combination with the means that available for border guarding and management of migrants and refugees, since not all staff working at different operational areas can has the same mentality and understanding of fundamental rights and management of vulnerable groups, due to the particularities and volume of migration population at certain border segments This mixture of information and knowledge as well as the material which was delivered by the training team, has given a certain form of action that will eventually work for the benefit not only for the migrants and refugees and vulnerable groups but also for the staff operating at the borders.
+The project managed to bring together police officers from different geographical areas and border regions who shared information and experiences on fundamental rights and practices towards vulnerable groups, in an effort to better manage sensitive categories of people.
+Not all police officers working at different regions could have the same mentality and understanding of fundamental rights and management of vulnerable groups due to the particularities and volume of migration population at certain border segments nn combination with the means that are available for border guarding and management of migrants and refugees.
+This mixture of information and knowledge as well as the material which was delivered by the training team, has given a certain form of action that will eventually work for the benefit not only for the migrants and refugees or vulnerable groups but also for the staff operating at the borders.
 The project emphasized to all participants the critical importance of fundamental rights in border management, particularly in the context of migration management, where police authorities play a significant role in Greece.

 The following activities were implemented:

 a.
-Field Research: A field visit to a reception and identification center (hotspot) with the aim to facilitate the research team in reaching a concrete and clear description of the circumstances under which the police officers carry out their duties on the reception and identification line and of the specific training needs.
+Field Research: A field visit to a reception and identification center (hotspot) with the aim to facilitate the research team in reaching a concrete and clear vision of the circumstances under which the police officers carry out their duties on the reception and identification line and identify their special training needs.
 Findings of this field visit supported the development of indicators in identifying persons in need of specialized treatment.

 - One (1) three-day field visit in refugee/migrants'' facilities in Norway